Table of Contents

 That last point isn’t strictly true as all countries in the UK accept the same currency – Pound Sterling – but there are differences in the appearance of some of the banknotes.

-Even though English pound notes look different to Scottish notes they can still be used in Scotland and will be accepted in all Scottish stores and places of business.
+The answer is that even though English pound notes look different to Scottish notes they can still be used in Scotland and will be accepted in all Scottish stores and places of business, and vice versa for Scottish notes in England.

-There are, however, a couple of caveats that I’ll discuss in the following section.
+There are, however, a couple of caveats that I’ll discuss in this article.

 Notes and coins in the United Kingdom